 An instance is simply an image in an Animation Layer, an image whose duration can be adjusted.

-Each instance in the timeline has now two small squares which allows to use this feature.
+Each instance in the timeline has now two small rectangles which allow to use this feature.
 The one at the bottom on the right is for stretching the duration of the current instance.
-To do so, simply click on this little handle (it becomes green) and move it as shown opposite.
+To do so, simply click on this little handle (its color will then turn to light blue) and move it as shown opposite.

 You have just increased the duration of the current image.
 Any image of an Animation Layer is considered as an instance.
 Of course, if you stretch an instance, the following instances will shift back :